Barbie: It Takes Two: Broadcast

-The series debuted on television in Australia via 9GO! on March 4 and on Pop in the UK and Ireland on April 2 before launching on April 8 on Netflix in the United States.
+The series debuted on television in Australia via 9Go! on March 4 and on Pop in the UK and Ireland on April 2 before launching on April 8 on Netflix in the United States.
 On April 10, it aired on YTV in Canada and on Canal Panda in Portugal the exact week later.
 Mattel later revealed through TheWrap the second half of 13 episodes would be released on 1 October on Netflix.

 Episodes

-Season 1 (8 April 2022)
+Season 1 (2022)

 The table below shows only the titles and episode summaries from the American Netflix release.
-More will be added in due time.